scPharmaceuticals Announces Positive Results from Pivotal Trial of Second Program – Subcutaneous Ceftriaxone for Treatment of Bacterial Infections

 The sc2Wear Ceftriaxone Combination Product is subject to FDA and other regulatory review and approval prior to commercial introduction and clinical use.

 scPharmaceuticals, Inc., based in Lexington, MA, is a privately held biopharmaceutical company developing a portfolio of transformative pharmaceutical products for subcutaneous delivery.
 Our innovative products are based on widely used generic drugs that currently require intravenous or intramuscular injections.
 They will be administered subcutaneously via the sc2Wear Pump.
 This enables the avoidance of material risks and costs associated with current delivery options.
 Our lead products are the first subcutaneous formulation of furosemide (the most widely used parenteral diuretic in treating heart failure), and ceftriaxone (the parenteral antibiotic most widely used outside the hospital setting).
 Our novel furosemide formulation enables convenient anytime anywhere use, for example in an outpatient setting instead of the emergency room or other inpatient settings.
 For ceftriaxone and other antibiotics, subcutaneous administration eliminates the need for PICCs (peripherally inserted central catheters), which are associated with serious complications, frequent adverse events and high medical costs.
 The company recently announced positive results from the pivotal trial of it novel subcutaneous furosemide formulation (November 4, 2015).
-For further information on how we are transforming the administration of parenteral drugs, go to www.scpharmaceuticals.com.

 For More Information: